Gunth15/gosome/README.md

 I would also like to take time to appreciate [bubble tea](https://github.com/charmbracelet/bubbletea)

+## Customizations

+If compiling from source, you can edit the `project_template` file as you please and change to `config.json` to reflect the changes.

 ## Future possible additions

 If this gets enough traction, I plan on adding these features